matanSamina/FishFollow/README.md

 # Fish Follow (ROS melodic package)

 A **ROS** melodic package.
-Follow fish movement inside water tank using USB camera, fish movment translate to motor velocity signal and drive an Holonomic robot.
+Follow fish movement inside water tank using USB camera, then fish movments are translated to motor velocity signal and drive an Holonomic robot.

 # Package dependencies